substrait-io/substrait/validator/tests/tests/tpc-h/README.md

 manually modified.
 Therefore, it is quite likely for there to be slight functional differences between the SQL queries and the plans due to bugs.

+NOTE: the plans are also not optimized; they typically start by forming the cross product of all input tables and then applying a filter to the result.
+Without predicate pushdown they are unlikely to run for any reasonable table sizes.

 TODO: when function resolution is implemented in the validator, the diagnostic overrides relating to those not currently working should be removed.